KEYS & KEYBOARDS

 As to the geometry of the keyboard, it is not as simple as it appears.
-If the tails of the white keys are made the same width as the black keys, so that the 12 note-names occupy equal widths, it is difficult then to arrange the 7 white notes to fit in the same distance, and even if you do, they won’t all line up, so there has to be a bit of tweaking and cheating.
+If the tails of the white keys are made the same width as the black keys, it is difficult then to arrange for 7 white notes to fit in the same distance, and even if you do, they won’t all line up, so there has to be a bit of tweaking and cheating.
 7 of the HEADS of the keys (at the bottom of the picture) have to fit into the same width as 12 TAILS (top of picture).
 If you want to have a go at drawing a keyboard, try making the tails 7mm wide, and the heads 12 mm wide.

 I think it is fair to say that square pianos remained within 5 octaves (61 notes) until about 1790, and it is important to realise that most of the “great” composers such as Mozart had only 5 octaves to work with.
 An album cover shows an 85-note piano said to have been played by Beethoven, but this is incorrect.
-At that time, some of the keyboards had what modern eyes would call reverse-coloured keys, like clavichords and harpsichords, and some Italian makers may have continued like this as late as the 1830s, although most others were gone by the 1800s.
+Some had reverse-coloured keys, and some Italian makers may have continued like this as late as the 1830s, although most others were gone by the 1800s.

 Broadwood made cabinet pianos from 1811, and the early ones had 61 notes F-F (5 octaves).
-By 1815, they offered a choice of 6 octaves or six-and-a-half, and the same applied in 1836.
+By 1815, they offered a choice of 6 octaves or six-and-a-half, and this still applied in 1836.